JuliaDiff/ChainRules.jl/docs/src/index.md

 **ChainRules is an AD-independent collection of rules to use in a differentiation system.**

-!!! terminology The whole field is a mess.
+!!! note "The whole field is a mess for terminology"
     It isn't just ChainRules, it is everyone.
     Internally ChainRules tries to be consistent.
     Help with that is always welcomed.